 Waldemar Bastos "Pitanga Madura" (EMI)

-Waldemar Bastos "Pretaluz" (Luaka Bop, 1998)
+Waldemar Bastos "Pretaluz" (Luaka Bop Records, 1998)

 Quite lovely!
 Bastos co-produced this lovely album with the help of Arto Lindsay, whose delicate touch is easy to spot.
 This is a perfect mix of acoustic balladry and the driving, ringing guitar styles of West Africa.
 It's gorgeous from start to finish, but also lulling and captivatingly subtle.
 One of Luaka Bop's best artist albums -- highly recommended!

-Waldemir Bastos "Renascence" (Times Square, 2005)
+Waldemir Bastos "Renascence" (Times Square Records, 2005)

 A fine Afro-Pop album by this Angolan expatriate...
 It's been a while since we've heard from Bastos, and this album -- his first made since visiting his native Angola in 2003, after an absence of twenty-plus years -- was well worth the wait.
-Bastos has reconnected with his native land and sings, in Portuguese and other tounges, of his hope for renewal and a bright future...
+Bastos has reconnected with his native land and sings, in Portuguese and other tongues, of his hope for renewal and a bright future...
 His voice is starting to show the years, sagging a little and cracking around the edges, but his emotion is easy to hear, a plaintive mix of sorrow and joy.
 On first blush, this record seemed a bit conventional, but subsequent auditions brought out the subtlety and gracefulness that characterized Bastos's earlier albums, and it'll definitely grow on you.
-Bastos works through a variety of African styles, moving effortlessly between soft acoustic material akin to the whistful mornas of Cape Verde and more buoyant, electrified guitar music typical of West Africa.
+Bastos works through a variety of African styles, moving effortlessly between soft acoustic material akin to the wistful mornas of Cape Verde and more buoyant, electrified guitar music typical of West Africa.
 The only dud on the album comes at end, with a loud, intrusive raggamuffin rap (with guest vocals by Chaka Demus) that comes booming and bursting in after along, luxurious, set of markedly quiet, seductive tunes.
 So, skip that last jarring track, and you'll love this album...
 But ya gotta remember to keep your fingers on the pause button!

 Sam Batcho "Ndol'asu: New Makassi" (Sonodisc, 1995)